Home

 Q: Can my employer get my free credit reports?

-A: Your employer can get a copy of your credit report only if you agree.
-A credit bureau may not provide information about you to your employer, or to a prospective employer, without your written consent.
+A: Your employer can get a copy of your report only if you agree.
+A bureau may not provide information about you to your employer, or to a prospective employer, without your written consent.

-Return from Free Credit Reports to Budgeting Uncover The Truth About Budgeting, On Any Income!
+Return from Free Credit Reports to Budgeting!